 - Courtesy Hours | Courtesy Hours are in effect 24 hours a day, moreover, during this time, students should respect their neighbors' rights and be courteous by controlling noise levels at all times.
 Generally, if the noise can be heard in another room, the volume level must be lowered to a level where it is no longer a disturbance.
 Certain areas of campus residential facilities may be designated "quiet areas" and are enforced 24 hours a day.
 Generally, if the noise can be heard in another room, the volume level must be lowered to a level where it is no longer a disturbance.
-It should not be necessary to repeatedly approach a resident about noise. - Quiet Hours | Residents are expected to be considerate of other residents in the building and adjacent areas and keep noise to a reasonable and considerate level.
+It should not be necessary to repeatedly approach a resident about noise.
+Music in rooms and common areas should remain courteous of other residents and should not exceed a sound level that is not prohibitive or hindering to the academic performance of the community. - Quiet Hours | Residents are expected to be considerate of other residents in the building and adjacent areas and keep noise to a reasonable and considerate level.
 Quiet hours help ensure students' rights to an appropriate environment for sleep and study.
 Quiet hours are maintained to provide an atmosphere conducive to study.